A 16th-century park of monsters in Bomarzo makes a fascinating day trip from Rome.

 The park became overgrown and neglected between the 19th- and mid-20th centuries until its current owners, the Bettini family, carried out an extensive renovation programme in the 1970s.

 Located 68 km north of Rome, in the province of Viterbo, Bomarzo makes a pleasant day trip from the capital.
-The park is open throughout the year and follows these opening times: 08.30-19.00 (1 April - 31 Oct) and 08.30-dusk (1 Nov-31 March).
+The park is usually open throughout the year and follows these opening times: 08.30-19.00 (1 April - 31 Oct) and 08.30-dusk (1 Nov-31 March).

 Tickets cost €11 for adults and children and €8 for children aged four to 13.
 Entry is free for children under four.
 For full visiting details see park website.

-How to get there Train: Trains from Roma Termini to Attigliano-Bomarzo station take around 55 minutes.
+Train: Trains from Roma Termini to Attigliano-Bomarzo station take around 55 minutes.
 Trains from Rome also reach nearby Orte and Viterbo, with Cotral buses to Bomarzo operating from both towns.
 Car: 93 km north from Rome to Bomarzo via A1 / E35.
 The drive takes about 1.5 hours.